bassrehab/bassrehab.github.io/_posts/2025-03-20-making-llm-faster.md

 > **Update (June 2025):** Since writing this post, I've expanded the repo to cover [diffusion model efficiency](#beyond-llms-diffusion-models) as well - CFG caching, step distillation, and video latent caching.
 The core ideas about memory bandwidth translate surprisingly well.

 I've been obsessing over LLM inference efficiency lately.
 Not the flashy stuff like new architectures or training tricks - the unglamorous work of making inference _fast_.
 After spending a few weeks [implementing speculative decoding from scratch](https://github.com/bassrehab/speculative-decoding), I wanted to share what I learned.
-Fair warning: this gets into the weeds.
+This covers both intuition and implementation details.

 ## The Problem That Kept Bugging Me